Umesha-Tilakarathna/Modelling-and-Analysis-of-Physiological-Systems/Investigation of compartmental systems/README.md

    - Collaborate with the Anatomy and Physiology lecturer to understand the functionality of glucagon.
    - Propose and validate a compartmental model that incorporates the effects of glucagon on glucose and insulin levels.

-## How to Use

-- Each part of the assignment is organized in its respective directory.
-- MATLAB scripts and Simulink models are provided for simulation.
-- Submit your assignment on Moodle as a single compressed file including results/explanations and MATLAB files.

-## Credits

-- Assignments developed for the BM2101 module - Analysis of Physiological Systems.

 ## References